EddieNev/Getting-and-cleaning-data-project/README.md

     2. CodeBook.md -- codebook describing variables, the data and transformations
     3. run_analysis.R -- R code

-run_analysis.R

-You should create one R script called run_analysis.R that does the following:
+The files are used to create an R script called run_analysis.R that does the following:

     1. Merges the training and the test sets to create one data set.
     2. Extracts only the measurements on the mean and standard deviation for each measurement.